 The Dart Awards for Excellence in Coverage of Trauma honor innovative, ethical and effective reporting of human tragedy across all media platforms.
 Judges will make two awards, each carrying a $5000 cash prize.
-Entries must be submitted through the online application system by Monday, January 30, 2017 at 11:59 p.m.
-EST.
+The submission deadline is January 30, 2019 at 5:00 pm EST.

 Whether you’re a working journalist or a news consumer, you know we are living through exceptional challenges for reporters, photographers and news organizations.